dib-lab/genome-grist/doc/configuring.md

 ### Providing taxonomy information

-If you want to enable taxonomic summarization for your private genomes, you'll need a taxonomy file that can be read by the `sourmash tax` subcommands - see [the sourmash command-line docs](https://sourmash.readthedocs.io/en/latest/command-line.html) for more information here.
+If you want to enable taxonomic summarization for your local genomes, you'll need a taxonomy file that can be read by the `sourmash tax` subcommands - see [the sourmash command-line docs](https://sourmash.readthedocs.io/en/latest/command-line.html) for details.
 This file contains at least 8 columns, with the headers `ident` and `superkingdom`, `phylum`,`class`,`order`,`family`,`genus`,`species`.
 You provide this file to genome-grist via the config parameter `taxonomies`, which takes a list of paths to sourmash taxonomy files.

 ### Testing it all out

-We recommend trying this all out with a fake metagenome that's just two of your private genomes concatenated; you can set this up by making the FASTA file and then putting it in your output directory in the subdirectory `abundtrim/{sample}.abundtrim.fq.gz`, and configuring genome-grist to run `summarize_gather` on just that sample.
+We recommend trying this all out with a fake metagenome that's just two of your local genomes concatenated; you can set this up by making the FASTA file and then putting it in your output directory in the subdirectory `abundtrim/{sample}.abundtrim.fq.gz`, and configuring genome-grist to run `summarize_gather` on just that sample.

 So, for example,